taataa/tapspace/docs/api/v2/index.md

 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Plane](#tapspacecomponentsplane):[match](#tapspacecomponentsplanematch)(params)

-Matching is a powerful way to position elements without the need to know the exact rotation, scaling, or translation.
+Matching is a powerful way to position elements without the need to know their exact rotation, scaling, or translation.
 Give one or more source points and their targets.
 The match operation attempts to move the plane so that the source points match their target points exactly or as closely as possible.